LoginRadius/documentation/documentation/docs/customer-intelligence/api-analytics.md

 ## Auth Profile

 This section contains a comparative chart of the percentages of response time taken by the authentication APIs over a period of the selected time interval.
-Similar to look-up profile analytics, this graph shows response time in multiple ranges like <1s,  <500ms, <3s and >3s.
+Similar to look-up profile analytics, this graph shows response time in multiple ranges like less then 1s, less then 500ms, less then 3s and greater then 3s.
 Further clicking on a specific response time, you will be able to see the corresponding API stats.
 If you observe any abnormal response time for the Auth API performance, you should reach out to LoginRadius Support to have a look at it.

 ![Auth Profile](https://apidocs.lrcontent.com/images/4_1830962f200fb161416.86731801.png "Auth Profile")